jmclawson/tmtyro/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of tmtyro is to help beginners work with and analyze text for simple and complex features.
+tmtyro is designed to help beginners work with and analyze text for simple and complex features.
 Adopting tidytext principles, tmtyro abstracts processes a few levels further to allow tyros apply text mining techniques before they’re deeply familiar with R code.